freedomofpress/securedrop/docs/journalist.rst

 documents <https://tails.boum.org/doc/sensitive_documents/index.en.html>`__
 on the Tails website.

-Tails also comes with the `Metadata Anonymization Toolkit <https://mat.boum.org/>`__ (MAT) that is used to help strip metadata from a variety of types of files, including png, jpg, OpenOffice/LibreOffice documents, Microsoft Office documents, pdf, tar,
+Tails also comes with the `Metadata Anonymisation Toolkit <https://mat.boum.org/>`__ (MAT) that is used to help strip metadata from a variety of types of files, including png, jpg, OpenOffice/LibreOffice documents, Microsoft Office documents, pdf, tar,